MathisBurger/genDev2024/README.md

 ## Technology and framework choice

-I have chosen kotlin as my backend programing language and quarkus as my framework of choice for backend development.
-I am very familiar with Quarkus.
-Initially, I wanted to use PHP together with the symfony framework, but PHP is not that good at handling websocket connections.
+I've selected Kotlin as my backend programming language and Quarkus as my preferred framework for backend development.

-As the technology for real-time updates I used both, websockets and polling to demonstrate I am able to work and implement both.
+My familiarity with Quarkus is quite extensive.
+Initially, I considered using PHP in conjunction with the Symfony framework.
+However, given PHP's subpar performance in handling WebSocket connections, I opted for the former options.

+I utilized both WebSockets and polling technology for real-time updates to showcase my proficiency in implementing both methods.
-I have chosen websockets for the community and the global leaderboard, because it transfers large amount of data if the user expands it very fast.
+I selected WebSockets for the community and global leaderboard, as it efficiently handles large data transfers particularly when users expand it rapidly.
-Therefore, I have chosen websockets for this feature.
-I used polling for the live updates of games and the dashboard, because these requests return a limited amount of data which is easier to handle with simple polling, because it is not as complex as a websocket connection.
+Hence, WebSockets was the optimal choice for this feature.
+Conversely, I opted for polling for the live updates of games and the dashboard.
+This is because these requests yield a limited amount of data, which is more manageable through simple polling due to its lower complexity compared to a WebSocket connection.

-For the frontend of the application I have chosen Next.JS which is a superset of React.
-Furthermore, I used typescript to bring a nearly typesafe system into my frontend to decrease the risk of type errors.
-For the UI I used a library called Joy UI which is similar to Material UI.
-It made the workflow of designing the application user interface much easier for me, even if I know CSS well.
+For the frontend of the application, I selected Next.JS, which is a superset of React.
+I also employed TypeScript to ensure nearly typesafe system implementation in my frontend, effectively minimizing the risk of type errors.
+For the UI, I utilized a library called Joy UI, which bears similarity to Material UI.
+This significantly simplified the process of designing the application's user interface, even though I am well-versed in CSS.

 ## Project in action